divyaanbu-143/QRdecomposition/README.md

 ```

-'''program to find L and U matrix using QR decompostition.
+'''program to find Q and R matrix using QR decompostition.
 Develeped by : Divya.A
 RegisterNumber:2305002007
 '''